christengarcia/my-portfolio-website/README.md

 # Inspiration

 My first task in the project was to choose the base colours for my design and these were black, blue and grey.
-I used the [Color Palettes](http://colorpalettes.net "Color Palettes") website to help me choose a combination of colours.
+I used [Color Palettes](http://colorpalettes.net "Color Palettes") website to help me choose a combination of colours.

 ![](img/color_palette.png)